Dasharo/docs/docs/guides/capsule-update.md

     Don't reboot or power off the device until the process is completed!

-After a successful update, you should have an updated firmware with default settings.
+After either a successful or failed update, the machine should reboot automatically.
+After that if everything succeeded you should have an updated firmware with migrated data from the previous version.

+!!! note

+      Since the settings were preserved, remember to re-enable Intel Management Engine after the update.

 [me-menu]: ../dasharo-menu-docs/dasharo-system-features.md#intel-management-engine-options
 [bmm]: ../dasharo-menu-docs/overview.md#boot-manager-menu